dmytro-anikin-cko/DemoFlowApp/README.md

 # **Comprehensive Guide to Setting Up React Native with Checkout.com's Flow SDK**

-This guide provides a complete walkthrough for setting up a React Native development environment and integrating Checkout.com's Flow SDK.
+This guide provides a complete walkthrough for setting up a React Native development environment and integrating [Checkout.com's Android Flow SDK](https://www.checkout.com/docs/payments/accept-payments/accept-a-payment-on-your-mobile-app/get-started-with-flow-for-mobile).
 It includes detailed instructions, common troubleshooting steps, and essential tips to ensure a smooth and efficient setup process for your project.

 ---